 Help Move Your Career Forward

-You may be eligible to sit for the Certified Associate in Project Management (CAPM®)3 exam offered by the Project Management Institute.
-With your Associate's degree, bolstered resume and enhanced skills, you can feel confident moving your career forward and creating value to your organization.
+You may be eligible to sit for the Certified Associate in Project Management (CAPM®) exam offered by the Project Management Institute.
+With your Associate's degree and demonstrated mastery of transferable skills showcased on your resume, you can feel confident moving your career forward and creating value to your organization.

 Pursue Potential Job Growth